Segmentation of EM showers for neutrino experiments with deep graph neural networks: Related work

+In~\cite{duarte2020graph} and~\cite{shlomi2020graph}, authors justify the use of GNNs for particle tracking and reconstruction in HEP.
+The authors describe how HEP reconstruction tasks could be reformulated into problems involving graphs.
+For example, track search could be formulated as a classification of edges of the graph and jet tagging as a regression of graph characteristics.
+The authors also note the practical advantages of using GNNs.
+The computational performance of many established reconstruction algorithms does not scale well with the increasing collision complexity of physical events, while GNNs can scale better.

+In~\cite{choma2020track}, authors apply edge classification with clustering post-processing for the task of particle tracking.
+Their work is similar to ours in the sense that they are using GNN to classify edges for the identification of the doublets and triplets.
+Track labelling task is solved with Density-Based Spatial Clustering of Applications with Noise (DBSCAN) \cite{dbscan}, using predicted edges scores.
+We show that a naive implementation of their approach, demonstrated on a 10 layers detector, does not function well when applied to 56 layers, likely due to vanishing gradients over too many message-passing steps, the issue that we study in section~\ref{sec:archtecture_evaluation}.
+We propose a heuristic procedure for graph construction and a new layer type for GNN for the fast growth of the receptive field.

+And in~\cite{ju2020}, the authors demonstrate that Graph Neural Networks have promising results for tracking and calorimetry in high energy physics.
+They use GNN to classify edges in a graph and combine it with a connecting-the-dot algorithm for tracking problems and calorimeter cluster problems for single-particle samples.
+In comparison, we are solving a clusterization problem for multiple particle samples with a much larger diversity of clusters and possible overlaps.

-In this work, we aim to recover multiple showers in brick while achieving the same energy resolution as one shower reconstruction algorithms.
-We do not have any prior knowledge about shower origin or shower direction.
+This work aims to recover multiple showers in a sampling emulsion calorimeter with GNNs while achieving the same energy resolution as one shower reconstruction algorithm for the same task.
+In our approach, we do not use information about shower origin or direction that authors of~\cite{hoss} inferred from Changeable Sheets (CS) doublets~\cite{Anokhina_2008}, a pair of nuclear emulsion films attached to the downstream side of the ECC brick.